mischareitsma/fis-gtm/tutorial/04-excuting-mumps-routines/04-executing-mumps-routines.md

 Also, if one would call the `WRITESPACE` label, the resulting line that is written to the console is ` WORLD`.

+## Object Files

+When taking a closer look at the `gtmroutines` variable,